-Student admission to a program requires official SAT, ACT, GED, MILESTONES, ACCUPLACER test scores be sent directly to the Admissions Office if taken within five years of the student's application date.
+Student admission to a program requires official SAT, ACT, GED, MILESTONES, ACCUPLACER test scores be sent directly to the Admissions Office.
 Only 11th grade MILESTONES test scores will be accepted for admission.
 Please note that students using the MILESTONES test will still need to take the math portion of the ACCUPLACER.
 Students who do not have appropriate scores may sit for the ACCUPLACER test in the Assessment Center during the posted hours of operation.
 Initial tests are provided free of charge with a current application and include reading comprehension, sentence skills, arithmetic and elementary algebra.
 Candidates must provide current picture identification (e.g., driver's license, passport, student ID).
 The test is adaptive and un-timed.
 Candidates should allow approximately 3 hours for completing the test.
 Results are available at the time of testing, and an enrollment advisor reviews the recommendations with each applicant.